ssaring/sportstracker/sportstracker/docs/README.txt

 About SportsTracker
 -------------------

-SportsTracker is an application for people who want to record their sporting activities.
+SportsTracker is an application for people who want to track their sporting activities.
 It is not bound to a specific kind of sport, the user can create categories for all sport types such as cycling, running, swimming or tennis.